carpentries-lab/python-aos-lesson/_episodes/04-cmdline.md

 ~~~
 {: .output}

+To achieve this magic, we need to define the types of arguments the `main` function takes and
+each argument must be documented.
+For instance `infile: str` indicates that we expect a string and
+the doc string is `:param infile: Input file name`.

 Using this template as a starting point,
 we can add the functions we developed previously to a script called
 `plot_precipitation_climatology.py`.